Scottish Book Awards Book of the Year

 From the moment when, as a little girl, she realizes that her skin is a different colour from that of her beloved mum and dad, to the tracing and finding of her birth parents, her Highland mother and Nigerian father, Jackie Kay’s journey in Red Dust Road is one of unexpected twists, turns and deep emotions.
 In a book remarkable for its warmth and candour, she discovers that inheritance is about much more than genes: that we are shaped by songs as much as by cells, and that what triumphs, ultimately, is love.

-In honour of St Andrew's Day on the 30th November, the patron saint of Scotland, we've picked out some of our favourite Scottish books.
+In honour of St Andrew's Day on the 30th November we've picked out some of our favourite Scottish books.

 From Cormac McCarthy to Jeanette Winterson, here’s our pick of the most hilarious, moving, dysfunctional and painfully true parent-child relationships in literature.

 A few of our favourite books exploring the experiences of immigrants.

 In honour of International Women’s Day 2017, we’ve put together a collection of female writers who never fail to inspire us, along with a recommended reading list.

 Picador author Jackie Kay has been named the new Makar, National Poet for Scotland.